 Candidates may use a portion of their elective hours during the second and third years of law school to obtain the Certificate of Concentration in Maritime Law.
 Students must complete and pass Admiralty I and Admiralty II, plus additional full-semester admiralty courses, for a total of 12 credit hours.

-To earn the Civil Law Certificate, students must complete and pass a total of 15 credits in courses chosen from these three basic groups: Fundamental Principles, Obligations, and Special Contracts; Persons and Family Property; and Property and Procedure.
+To earn the Civil Law Certificate, students must complete and pass a total of 15 credits in courses chosen from the following three basic groups: Fundamental Principles, Obligations, and Special Contracts; Persons and Family Property; and Property and Procedure.
 An additional 3 hours may be taken from these groups or from a list of civil law enrichment courses provided each year.

 As a leader in environmental legal education since 1979, Tulane’s Program in Energy & the Environment is one of a relatively small number of national programs offering a certificate in Environmental Law for J.D. students.
 Our program is designed to prepare students for the legal problems they will confront in practice, whether on behalf of government agencies, industrial clients, private litigants, or public interest groups.